cloudwego/kitex/docs/guide/basic-features/code_generation.md

 ### Options

-The option decription here may be outdated.
+The option description here may be outdated.
 Run `kitex -h` or `kitex --help` to get all usable options of kitex.

 #### `-service service_name`